RKI paper with major consequences? FDP parliamentary group vice-president believes a completely new situation is possible – even cinemas could open

 Health Minister Jens Spahn (CDU) announced at the weekend with a view to the RKI paper that there would be no test obligations for vaccinated people – but only after the third corona wave.
 The message of the institute was provided with a small “but”, but gave hope: “According to the current state of knowledge, the risk of virus transmission by people who have been fully vaccinated is less than the 15th day after administration of the second vaccination dose at the latest if there is a negative rapid antigen test in asymptomatic infected persons. “

 If the vaccination not only means immunity, but also “infectious sterility”, i.e. protection against transmission of the virus to others, that is “good news,” Thomae said Merkur.de: “What better news could there be?”
 Asked the Liberal.
-At the same time – if the RKI thesis is resilient – there will also be a new legal situation.
+At the same time – if the RKI thesis is robust – a new legal situation will arise.

 If it turns out that the risk of infection from vaccinated people is “very, very low”, “then restrictive measures against these people can no longer be justified,” emphasized Thomae.
 Contact restrictions, exit restrictions and the like are only enforceable because a not insignificant danger for other people emanates from a person: “That is a purely legal question of the law to avert danger”, the lawyer found – a legally “trivial” one.